Blogging Frequency: How Often Should You Blog?

 How Often Should Your Business Blog?

-Your blogging frequency depends on your goals, audience, marketing priorities, and resources.
+Your blog posting frequency depends on your goals, audience, marketing priorities, and resources.
 There’s no one-size-fits-all answer.

 If you’re in an information-rich market and your audience is full of voracious readers always looking for more, consider a higher frequency of blog posts.
 If you’re in an old-school industry in which online usage is not as prevalent, perhaps a slower cadence is sufficient.